 - Northern line extension - extending the line to Battersea will help regenerate the Vauxhall, Nine Elms and Battersea areas.
-Two new stations are being built at Nine Elms and Battersea Power Station
+Two new stations opened at Nine Elms and Battersea Power Station in September 2021

 - Wandsworth town centre - we propose to reduce traffic dominance along the High Street and return the road network to two-way

 - Nine Elms and Battersea Park Lane - improvements for bus passengers as well as people walking and cycling

 - Healthy High Streets - Tooting High Street improvements include cleaning and repainting street furniture such as electrical cabinets to promote links with the local area, installing new wayfinding signage to help people find both local markets, working on a scheme to introduce a 20mph speed limit to Tooting Town Centre and better pedestrian crossings in the area